 WATERLOO, Ontario — Are we the product of a hologram?
-A new study finds that our universe may have been two-dimensional before the big bang reorganized life as we know it.
+Research shows that our universe may have been two-dimensional before the Big Bang reorganized life as we know it.

-Published in the Jan.
-27 edition of the journal Physical Review Letter, the study details a stunning theory that can compromise one’s existential stability.
-Scientists from England, Canada and Italy have become more convinced that our universe, and everything in it, may be a result of holographic manifestation.
+Published in the the journal Physical Review Letter, the study details a stunning theory that can compromise one’s existential stability.
+Scientists from England, Canada and Italy are more convinced that our universe, and everything in it, may be a result of holographic manifestation.

-Kostas Skenderis, one of the authors of the research report, compares the theory to something that we’re all familiar with in order to simplify the concept.
+Kostas Skenderis, one of the authors of the research, compares the theory to something that we’re all familiar with: a credit card.

+“Imagine that everything you see, feel and hear in three dimensions (and your perception of time) in fact emanates from a flat two-dimensional field,” explains Skenderis, a professor of mathematical sciences at the University of Southampton, in a media release.
 “The idea is similar to that of ordinary holograms where a three-dimensional image is encoded in a two-dimensional surface, such as in the hologram on a credit card.
-However this time, the entire universe is encoded,” he told CBC News.
+However, this time, the entire universe is encoded!”

-The group examined measurements that were gathered by the Planck telescope, which was capable of mapping out cosmic microwave background radiation that still lingers as result of the big bang.
-Skenderis said that the team conducted the research based on the youngest stages of the universe.
+The group examined measurements that were gathered by the Planck telescope, which was capable of mapping out cosmic microwave background radiation that still lingers as result of the Big Bang.
+Skenderis says that the team conducted the research based on the youngest stages of the universe.

 Two of the most widely accepted concepts in the science community, quantum mechanics and general relativity, happen to be very contradictory to one another in representing the nature of our universe.
 By theorizing the removal of a one of the spatial dimensions, the two theories are more acquiescent.